assemblee-virtuelle/semapps/website/docs/guides/ldp-server.md

 To test if our LDP server is really working, you should check if the data has been added to our Jena Fuseki instance.

 Go to http://localhost:3030/dataset.html and make a SPARQL query to get all of your data.
-You should get the following result :
+You should get the following result:

 ![](ldp_resources/query_result.jpg)

-Guillaume Cousin has been added to the database : the LDP server works !
+Guillaume Cousin has been added to the database : the LDP server works!